frankalbenesius/holiday-poster-2019-client/README.md

 SUNDAY TODO -

-- make it responsive
-- swipes to navigate squares & maybe zoom out
 - create "test" recipient list for work testing
   - create printouts for work testing on monday
 - create a first-draft of final recipient list